JonahU/cpp-proj2/README.md

 ## Project overview

 This program takes a c++ header file, parses it and outputs corresponding .cpp & .py files.
-I was interested in the topic of briding between higher level languages and c++.
-The idea is that the programmer defines all their logic within the header file and then uses this utility to generate the "glue" between python + c++.
+I was interested in the topic of bridging between higher level languages and c++.
+The idea is that the programmer defines all their logic within the header file and then uses this utility to generate the "glue" between python and c++.
 The "glue" in this case is boost python.
 The parser supports basic aggregate types as well as function declarations.
-Function definition support has also been added although it isn't perfect (see Known bugs for more info).
+Function definition support has also been added although it isn't perfect (see `Known bugs` section for more info).
 I also added support for std::vector and std::map.

 Please see the `examples` folder for some examples of what this program can handle.

-### Supported/ not supported
+### Supported/ not supported (non exhaustive)
-- basic aggregates support
-- no class keyword/ constructor/ destructor/ member functions support
+- basic aggregate support (no class keyword/ constructor/ destructor/ member functions)
 - std::vector, std::map, std::string
-- modifier support: const, pointers, l-value references, unsigned
+- modifiers: const, pointers, l-value references, unsigned
 - a full list of supported keywords/symbols can be found in the tokenizer regexes
 - nested templates, nested structs, default values are not supported
+- function overloading is not supported
+- forward declarations are not supported

 ### My testing environment
-- gcc 9.3.0
+- gcc 9.3.0 and c++17
 - python 3.6 (any python3 version should be fine)
 - Note: ctre.hpp wouldn't compile with my version of clang, I haven't tested other compilers

 ### Known bugs
 - const-container vs container-const bug, see `examples/extra/const_container_bug.h` for an example
 - container + function definition bug, see `examples/extra/container_func_def_bug.h` for an example
-- name mangling problems in `cpptopy.h` isn't perfect:
+- name mangling in `cpptopy.h` isn't perfect:
-    - don't use name "string" or end name with unsigned e.g. "mytype_unsigned"
+    - don't name your struct "string" or end name with unsigned e.g. "mytype_unsigned"
     - see `mangle_modifiers()` for more info
 - inside function definition check in tokenizer implemented in a naive way
     - tokenizer doesn't understand string literals/ comments so adding extra '{' & '}' symbols can be problematic
+- newline at end of header file is required or weird things happen

 ### Improvements I would like to make
 - versioned namespaces